Blacksmoke16/CrSerializer/README.md

 - [x] `validate: Bool`: Whether validations should be ran for this class.
 Default = `true`
 - [x] `raise_on_invalid: Bool`: Whether an exception should be raised if a validation test fails.
 Default = `false`
+- [x] `exclusion_policy: Symbol`: Policy to use for the class
+  - `:exclude_all`: Excludes all properties from serialization by default.
+Only properties with `expose: true` will be serialized

 ### Validations